The I’m Standing on a Million Lives Season 2 release date has been officially confirmed for July 2021, the summer 2021 anime season.

 The main issue with the anime’s first season is that 12 episodes aren’t long enough to reach Arc 3 and 4 of the manga series, which is where fans claim the series really begins to shine since the main theme is developed further.

-Just like the title proclaims, it eventually becomes obvious that they’re not just battling for their own lives, but the lives of millions…
+Just like the title proclaims, Episode 11 finally made it painfully obvious that they’re not just battling for their own lives, but the real lives of millions…

-It’s the best possible stopping point since it’ll end their long quest and reveal a major plot twist about the game world’s reality.
+It’s the best possible stopping point since it finished their long quest, revealed a major plot twist about the game world’s reality, and then showed Yotsuya’s reaction to learning the truth.

 I’m Standing on a Million Lives Season 2 anime spoilers (plot summary/synopsis)